mbegur/myVibes/README.md

 # myVibes

 [myVibes](https://myvibessoundcloud.herokuapp.com/) is a full stack web application built on a React/Redux frontend and a Ruby on Rails backend.
-Partially inspired by SoundCloud, SoundCloud lets users create, play, update, and delete their favorite songs and browse for new music all while continuously playing music while navigating the site.
+Partially inspired by SoundCloud, myVibes lets users create, play, update, and delete their favorite songs and browse for new music all while continuously playing music while navigating the site.

 ## Features